Bug a Boo (song)

 "Bug a Boo" is a song recorded by American group Destiny's Child for their second studio album The Writing's on the Wall (1999).
-It was written by band members Beyoncé Knowles, LeToya Luckett, LaTavia Roberson and Kelly Rowland along with Kandi Burruss and Kevin "She'kspere" Briggs, featuring production by the latter.
+It was written by group members Beyoncé Knowles, LeToya Luckett, LaTavia Roberson and Kelly Rowland along with Kandi Burruss and Kevin "She'kspere" Briggs, featuring production by the latter.
 The song uses interpolations of the 1978 song "Child's Anthem" by Toto.

 "Bug a Boo" was released as the second single from The Writing's on the Wall on July 7, 1999 by Columbia Records.
-It peaked at number 33 on the US Billboard Hot 100, and within the top ten in the Netherlands and the United Kingdom.
-In Australia, the song was released as the album's fourth and final single in 2000, and the song reached #26 there.
+"Bug a Boo" peaked at number 33 on the Billboard Hot 100.
+Outside of the United States, "Bug a Boo" peaked within the top ten of the charts in the Netherlands and the United Kingdom, and peaked within the top 30 of the charts in Australia.

 Background

-"Bug a Boo" is the another song that Kandi Burruss and She'kspere worked with Destiny's Child with for their second album.
+"Bug a Boo" is a song that Kandi Burruss and Kevin Briggs worked with Destiny's Child with for their second album.
 When Burruss and Briggs were brainstorming song ideas to the group, "Bug a Boo" was one of the first songs to be discussed and created.
 The group initially did not like it as Burruss stated that they were unsure on how they could sing over the track as it seemed like an instrumental that you would rap over.

 Commercial performance

-"Bug a Boo" debuted at number 87 on the US Billboard Hot 100 on September 25, 1999, and ascended to number 33 before descending down the chart.
+"Bug a Boo" debuted at No. 87 on the Billboard Hot 100 on September 25, 1999, and peaked at No. 33 before descending the chart.
 It spent a total of 20 weeks on the chart.
 Following the huge success of "Bills, Bills, Bills", "Bug a Boo" was a commercial disappointment.
-It performed better on the Hot R&B/Hip-Hop Songs, reaching number 15, but remains one of only three Destiny's Child's singles not to reach the top ten on the chart.
+It performed better on Hot R&B/Hip-Hop Songs, reaching No. 15, but remains one of only three Destiny's Child's singles not to reach the top ten on that chart.
 The Refugee Camp Remix version of the song refers to its commercial failure, with the opening lyrics saying the group was doing "it right the second time".

-Internationally, "Bug a Boo" peaked at number 26 in Australia.
-In the Netherlands, the song peaked at number six on the Dutch Single Top 100, spending 15 weeks on the chart.
+In the Netherlands, "Bug a Boo" peaked at number six on the Dutch Single Top 100, spending 15 weeks on the chart.

+In the United Kingdom, "Bug a Boo" debuted and peaked at number nine on the UK Singles Chart on October 24, 1999 – for the week ending date October 30, 1999 – becoming Destiny's Child's third top ten song in Britain, following "No, No, No" in March 1998 and "Bills, Bills, Bills" in July 1999.

+In Australia, "Bug a Boo" peaked at number 26 on the ARIA Singles Chart, becoming the fourth and final song from "The Writing's on the Wall" to chart there.